rancher/docs/content/rke/v0.1.x/en/config-options/private-registries/_index.md

 ---
 title: Private Registries
-weight: 3000
+weight: 3010
 draft: true
 ---

-RKE supports configuring multiple private/authenticated Docker registries.
-This is useful if you have private images to use or are deploying your cluster in an air-gapped environment.
+RKE supports the ability to configure multiple private Docker registries.
+By passing in your registry and credentials, it allows the nodes to pull images from these private registries.

 ```yaml
 private_registries:
   - url: registry.com